ua-snap/cmip6-utils/climatologies/README.md

 - Copy an existing config YAML and update its `paths.output_root` (so runs don't write into each other's output) and the `source_families.*` paths (`adjusted_glob`, `era5_zarr`) and `grid_reference.zarr_path`.
+  If one variable sits on a different WRF crop than the others (4km `snw` is 460x442 while the rest are 460x443), set `grid_reference.overrides.<output_var>` to a zarr on that variable's own grid; combine uses the override only for that variable.
 - Always pass the same `--config` to every script for a given run -- `build_job_list.py`, `compute_fragment.py`, `combine.py`, `qc.py`,
   `cleanup_intermediate.py`, and `slurm/generate_sbatch.py` (and therefore